 Which is on the north coast of the peninsula of Bodrum, popular with high profile celebrities.
 If a regime seems far too harsh on the seven-day cleanse and juice-fast schedule, check out the five-star Kempinski Barbaros Bay, a rarefied and supremely peaceful retreat 20 minutes from the city of Bodrum.

-Bodrum is a fabulous holiday destination and it’s why so many invest in Bodrum real estate.
+Bodrum is a fabulous holiday destination and it’s why so many invest in property in Turkey.